sagemath/trac_to_gh/Issue 6913.md

 # Issue 6913: __eq__ methods for the classes in numerical.MIP

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6913

 Original creator: ncohen